Israel: Palestinian shot and killed after stabbing policeman

 Police spokesman Micky Rosenfeld said the attack took place near the settlement of Maale Adumim, east of Jerusalem, and a sweep of the area found a pipe bomb at the scene.
 The Israeli policeman was moderately wounded, he said.

+Video footage of the incident shows a white van veering off a road onto the curb and ramming into the officer, hurtling him several feet back.
+The assailant is then seen jumping out of the vehicle with what looks like a pair of scissors and lunging at the injured policeman.

+A scuffle ensues with the policeman retreating and the assailant giving chase before other officers on the scene pursue him off camera.
+Police said the other officers on the scene eventually shot the attacker and killed him.
+There were no other details about the Palestinian’s identity.

 Such Palestinian attacks on Israeli police and military positions in the West Bank have been a frequent occurrence in recent years but have tapered off significantly in recent months, especially since the outbreak of the coronavirus in the region pushed many indoors.
+However, earlier this week, Israeli forces thwarted a potential attack with Palestinians hurling firebombs at Israeli vehicles.

 Sign up for Daily Newsletters